 Rebecca has worked almost exclusively with grassroots community-based organizations, including organizing with immigrant and refugee women of color in Boston seeking to gain access to and control of income, and the Women of Color Fundraising Institute (WOCFI).
 She has also served as the first technical assistance provider for one of the first foundation-based TA programs, at the Boston Women’s Fund (BWF).

 The Women of Color Fundraising Institute grew out of her experience providing technical assistance at BWF and sought to provide a high quality, intensive, progressive fundraising, financial management and economics education for women of color with leadership roles in small organizations.
 Over fifty organizations benefited from WOCFI.
 Rebecca’s fund development experience is wide-ranging, from the aforementioned thrift store sales to serving as primary fundraiser for several projects, raising money from private foundations, development of fee for service opportunities and individual donor cultivation.
 Rebecca is a core consultant with RoadMap Consulting, which provides capacity building services to social justice organizations and alliances.
 She has worked with environmental justice organizations through the Gulf Coast Fund and Environmental Support Center in addition to her personal consulting practice.

 Rebecca provides focused, intensive services to the organizations with whom she works.

-Rebecca lives in Akron, OH Photo credit: Craig Bailey, Perspective Photo, Boston, MA.
+Rebecca lives in New York.
+Photo credit: Craig Bailey, Perspective Photo, Boston, MA.